Wheaton College lacrosse player struggling to find helmet big enough to protect head

 He was given permission to wear a modified helmet in high school but it’s not approved for use at the college level.

-Chu, along with his coaches, have requested that equipment manufacturers provide them a larger helmet.
+Chu, along with his coaches, have requested that equipment manufacturers provide them with a larger helmet.

 “I feel awful for Alex but we have some leads right now that we’re working on to find a solution to the problem,” head coach Kyle Hart said.